 If necessary, adjust or remove the head restraint to obtain the correct child restraint fit.
-(See "HEAD RESTRAINTS" earlier in this section.)

 If the head restraint is removed, store it in a secure place.
-Be sure to install the head restraint when the child restraint is removed.
+Be sure to reinstall the head restraint when the child restraint is removed.
+See "Head restraints" (P.1-5) for head restraint adjustment, removal and installation information